rmccrear/lv-3-may-2024/week-6/week-6.md

 - Introduction to Firestore: Understanding its NoSQL structure and how to design a database schema.
 - Setting up Firestore in the Firebase project and integrating it with the Next.js application.

+### Hour 2 - 3: Demo Code

+- CRUD operations in Firestore: Creating, reading, updating, and deleting documents.
+- No assignment

+## Day 4: Review of day 3, more practice, Q&A

+### Hour 1: Demo Code

+- Setting up Firestore in the Firebase project and integrating it with the Next.js application.

 ### Hour 2: Demo Code

 - CRUD operations in Firestore: Creating, reading, updating, and deleting documents.
 - Implementing real-time data fetching in Next.js using Firestore.

-### Hour 3: Hands-On Practice

-- Adapting the Todo application to use Firestore for storing and retrieving todos.
-- **Assignment**: Enhance the Todo application with Firestore, adding features like categorization or prioritization of todos.

-## Day 4: Reading from and Writing to Firestore from the Next.js Application

-### Hour 1: Demo Code

-- Advanced Firestore usage: Querying and filtering data, handling pagination, and data relationships.
-- Securing Firestore access with security rules.

-### Hour 2: Demo Code

-- Optimizing Firestore reads and writes in Next.js for performance and cost-effectiveness.
-- Using Firestore transactions and batched writes for complex operations.

 ### Hour 3: Hands-On Practice